A Survey on Table-and-Text HybridQA: Concepts, Methods, Challenges and Future Directions: Methods

 \subsubsection{5.2.1\ \ Encoder-Improvement}

-The encoder is the module to represent the input in a form that the model can handle.
-The methods of this part are all designed to improve the effectiveness of the encoder, which includes relation modeling and knowledge injection.
-The relation modeling focuses on how to build the relation of the evidence, while the knowledge injection focuses on how to teach the model with additional knowledge. \paragraph{Relation Modeling:} Different from classic QA tasks, the ability of relation comprehension is essential to the process of HybridQA data encoding.
-Thus DEHG \cite{feng-etal-2022-multi} introduces the relation graph into the HybridQA task which firstly constructs the graph of the evidence and the question by the designed rules, then flattens the relation graph and linearizes it as the input.
-However, DEHG inputs the graph with the format of 4-element tuples, which requires the model to recover the graph by the tuples.
-To make better use of graphs, RegHNT \cite{lei-etal-2022-answering} directly builds a graph network about the input, then the model adapts the relation-aware attention mechanism to encode different relation types. \paragraph{Knowledge Injection:} Specific domain leads to specific knowledge which may not be mentioned in training data.
-TTGen \cite{Li-teal-2021-tsqa} uses K-BERT \cite{liu-etal-2020-KBERT} to obtain the representation for each token, while domain knowledge is also fused with the question and evidence as input.
+The encoder is the component that transforms the input into a format the model can understand.
+Relation modeling and knowledge injection are just two of the techniques used in this section to increase the efficiency of encoders.
+Knowledge injection focuses on how to teach the model with new information, while relation modeling focuses on how to construct the relationship of the evidence. \paragraph{Relation Modeling:} In contrast to traditional QA tasks, HybridQA data encoding requires the capacity to comprehend relationships.
+Thus DEHG \cite{feng-etal-2022-multi} introduces the relation graph to the HybridQA task, which first builds the graph of the evidence and the question according to the established rules, then linearizes the relation graph as an input.
+However, DEHG is required to recover the graph by the linearized tuples on its own, which increases the difficulty of relation understanding.
+To better use graphs, RegHNT \cite{lei-etal-2022-answering} directly builds the graph network with model structure and adapts the relation-aware attention mechanism to encode different relation types. \paragraph{Knowledge Injection:} A specific domain leads to specific knowledge that may not be mentioned in training data.
+TTGen \cite{Li-teal-2021-tsqa} uses K-BERT \cite{liu-etal-2020-KBERT} to obtain the representation for each input token fused with the domain-specific knowledge, which is injected by the pre-training.
 Because the knowledge of Wikipedia is organized with entities (Wikipedia pages), KIQA \cite{nararatwong-etal-2022-kiqa} adapts more fine-grained knowledge injection, which firstly extracts entities from the question and evidence, then injects the knowledge about these entities into the model with the usage of LUKE \cite{yamada-etal-2020-luke}.